 - 1. If a figure either has references or is a reference (in the same project) then it will have a special references link adornment.
 Clicking it will list all references, grouped and color coded by reference type, and allow you to add or remove references. - 2.
 Alternatively, right-click on a figure or an Organizer item which either has references or is a reference and its context menu will contain a References submenu identical to the one displayed when clicking an adornment. - 3.
-If you select a reference either referred to or referenced from then you will instantly jump to that figure or Organizer item.
+From that menu you can select an item to instantly jump to it. - If the jump destination is within this project it will appear in the current view, if Option (\sigma) is held when clicking it will open in the opposite split view. - ∘ If the jump destination is in a different project, the jump will open in a separate window or tab (depending on your System Settings > Desktop & Dock tabs setting), if Option (√) is held when clicking it will open within the current window replacing the current project (reverse this).